storesafe/cordova-sqlite-storage/README.md

 - You have included the correct version of the cordova Javascript and SQLitePlugin.js and got the path right.
 - You have registered the plugin properly in `config.xml`.

-If you still cannot get something to work:
+If you still cannot get something to work, please create a fresh, clean Cordova project, add this plugin according to the instructions above, and try a simple test program.

+If you continue to see the issue in a fresh, clean Cordova project:
 - Make the simplest test program you can to demonstrate the issue, including the following characteristics:
   - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;